 Our fears for Michael were that he would be rejected by his faith community, and in some ways, he was.
 We feared he would be abused or sexually assaulted, that he would be bullied, and that he would commit suicide.
 He was bullied in high school to the point that, combined with other things related to his sexuality, he attempted suicide more than once.
 I’m still not sure how we survived those years.

-I love the feeling of community I feel in my ward.
 I love the gospel of Jesus Christ.
 I believe Christ.
 I want to follow His example, and I want to live as He did.
 For me that means loving.
 Just loving.
 I leave the judgement where it should be-in His merciful hands.
 My job is to love, lift, and help.
 I can do that.

 I used to believe the leaders of the church had all the answers, that they were infallible, that if I followed everything they said, and did everything asked of me, I would be happy, my family would remain intact, that none of the hard things going on in the world would affect my family.
 I believed them when they said if we had scripture study, Family Home Evening, attended the temple and church, and prayed as a family, we would somehow remain unscathed by “the world.”